go-playground/statics/README.md

 	gopath := getGopath() // retrieved from environment variable pkgPath := "/src/github.com/username/project"

-	// get absolute directory path of the -i arguments parent directory, used when
+	// get absolute directory path of the -i arguments parent directory + any prefix
-	// UseStaticFiles=false this is so even when referencing this package from another
+	// removed, used when UseStaticFiles=false this is so even when referencing this
-	// project and your PWD is not for this package anymore the file paths will still
+	// package from another project and your PWD is not for this package anymore the
-	// work.
+	// file paths will still work.
 	pkg := goapth + pkgPath

 	config := &static.Config{